8ta4/gag/README.md

 1. Enter the prompt:

    ```
-   Generate a wordplay joke based on the provided article using this process:
+   # Generate a wordplay joke

+   ## Process
    1. Identify an original phrase that:
       - Is commonly used in everyday speech
       - Relates to concepts in the article
    2. Choose one modification technique:
       - Replace a word with its synonym
       - Replace a word with its antonym
       - Replace a word with its homophone
       - Change less than half of the phonemes in a word

-   3. Create the modified result that:
+   3. Create the modified phrase that:
       - Has a completely different meaning from the original phrase
       - Relates to concepts in the article

-   Example:
+   ## Example

-   Original: Fruit of the Loom
+   1. Original: Fruit of the Loom

-   Technique: Change less than half of the phonemes in a word
+   2. Technique: Change less than half of the phonemes in a word

-   Modified: Fraud of the Loom
+   3. Modified: Fraud of the Loom

-   ---
+   ## Output Format
+   1. Original: [original]
+   2. Technique: [technique]
+   3. Modified: [modified]

+   ## Article
    ```

 1. Paste the article content below the prompt.